What Do I Do When My Spouse Misses a Child Support Payment?

 What should you do if support payments are missed and your case isn’t registered with FRO because you have a private agreement in place?
 Start by contacting your lawyer.
 Perhaps your former spouse has different financial circumstances due to an accident or loss of employment, which could mean drawing up revised terms.
 If, however, there is an outright refusal to pay, or if the delayed payment is the latest of an on-going issue, your lawyer can advise you about what further steps to take.

 It’s important to not deny your former spouse access to the children even he or she is behind in paying support.
 As the Department of Justice points out, “child support and child access are separate issues.”
+If you’re looking for more information on child support, read our Ontario Child Support 101 article.

 Are Your Child’s Support Payments Delayed?